DrupalizeMe/drupal_user_guide/README.txt

 project.
 Output files produced and displayed by this project also must contain copyright/license information.

-Code (scripts) in this project are licensed under the GNU/GPL version 2 and later license.
+Code in this project, consisting of scripts for generating output from the source files, and code for generating automatic screen captures, is licensed under the GNU/GPL version 2 and later license.

 FILE ORGANIZATION